maiarar/qa-automation/README.md

 This project also has docker files for creating docker images, and also runs the tests through github actions.

+> Note: I tried to put runs on Github Actions, but the tests were failing because the [Newman Action](https://github.com/marketplace/actions/newman-action) doesn't identify the content-type coming from the request.
+Probably if I had to use GtActions, I would bring this up for discussion with more developers.
+If no solution could be found, I would talk about using another tool.

 ## prerequisites

 - [Postman](https://www.postman.com/), to run the tests and edit them